 Short-term Care: Rehospitalizations

-In Anderson Nursing Center, 16.36 Percentage of Residents Rehospitalized
+In Anderson Nursing Center, 16.49% of Residents Rehospitalized

-This tells you the number of rehospitalizations per 1,000 days of short-term care.
-There is a correlation between keeping patients out of the hospital and a nursing home's quality of short-term rehabilitation.
+This indicates the number of rehospitalizations per thousand days of short-term care.
+There is usually a correlation between staying out of the hospital and a nursing home's quality of short-term rehabilitation.

 Short-term Care: ER Visits